History of, Blessings, Prayers and Quotations

 and the clouds drop down the dew:

-We yield thee hearty thanks and praise for the return
+We yield thee hearty thanks and praise for

 of seedtime and harvest,